LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 Performance and gameplay are much more important then realism.
 In all your work on the subsystem, keep this in mind, and you'll build fast and quality code.

-## 8. Atmos Machinery Classification

-I will not go into detail on each of these right now due to time concerns.
-This should be updated with atmos machines and the meaning behind the pipenet classifications.

 ## Appendix A - Glossary

 * *Carbon dioxide* - What the fuck is this?]